 8) Build and manage portfolios for property investors

-It goes without saying that a buying agent should have considerable property experience.
-Most of the best London buying agents started as estate agents.
-They usually had over 10 years’ experience of selling property before moving to the buy side.
+A buying agent must have considerable property experience.
+Most of the highly regarded London buying agents started as estate agents.
+They usually have over ten years’ experience of selling property before moving to the buy-side.
 Understanding how the process works from the estate agents’ side is essential.
-They need to know how agencies work and the conversations agents have with vendors.
+They need to know how agencies work, and the conversations agents have with vendors.
 The buying agent needs to understand what motivates a vendor and how to qualify their priorities.
-They will also need to be credible in the estates agent’s eyes and know what they are talking about.
+They will also need to be credible in the estate agent’s eyes and know the industry inside out.

 Negotiating is an essential part of the job.
-It very unlikely anyone with less than 10 years’ experience will have the skill set required.
+It is doubtful that anyone with less than ten years’ experience will have the skill set required.
 Estate agents need to hit targets which is usually a minimum of one sale/let per week.
-Taking this as a minimum, over a 10 year period they would have executed around 500 deals.
-The average buyer used to move home once every 8 years.
-Now it is an average of once every 23 years so they will have little experience of buying and selling.
+Taking this as a minimum, over ten years, they would have completed around 500 transactions.
+The average buyer used to move home once every eight years.
+It is now an average of once every 23 years (Zoopla), so the average buyer will have little buying and selling experience.

 Finding and buying the best property takes time and resources.
-Any good buying agent will only represent 3 – 5 clients at any one time.
+Most good buying agents will only represent 3 – 5 clients per person at any one time.
 Any less than this and they are probably struggling to find work which is not a good sign.
-Any more than 5 clients per agent and quality of service will suffer.
-In some areas of London there are as many as 50 estates agents in one postcode.
-It is unlikely that a “one man band” will have the resources to fully explore all the options.
+Any more than five clients per agent and the quality of service will suffer.
+In some areas of London, there are as many as 50 estates agents in one postcode.
+It is unlikely that a “one-man-band” will have the resources to explore all the options thoroughly.

-The most important factor in choosing a buying agent is that you have to like and get on with them.
-Some property searches can take several months and even years for very specific requirements.
+The most important factor in choosing a buying agent is that you like and get on with them.
+Some property searches can take several months and even years for specific requirements.
 The best results always come from working together and not against each other.
-You need to feel they understand you and your requirements.
-You could be spending a lot of time with them.
+You should be confident they understand you and your needs.
+You could be spending considerable time with them.
 Buying a home is personal and should be an enjoyable experience.

-It is also important that they come across as personable and professional.
-The estate agents have to like them too or they will probably not return their calls.
-There are many buying agents in the industry that have a reputation for not being easy to deal with.
-The agents will simply use them as a last resort so their buyers are rarely first in the queue.
+It is also essential they are personable and professional.
+The estate agents have to like them too, or they will probably not return their calls.
+There are buying agents in the industry that have a reputation for being difficult.
+The estate agents will only use them as a last resort, so their buyers are rarely first in the queue.

-Local market knowledge is essential for a buying agent.
-They should have encyclopaedic knowledge of the area.
-This can only come from decades of experience.
-They will know the best areas, roads and even the best houses or buildings.
-Knowing which buildings allow renting or pets, which buildings have large works due, which buildings allow internal remodelling?
-An experienced property finder will also have contacts in the area and or know people who deal in the area.
-They will have channels to source off market property and even know potential vendors directly.
+A buying agent should have an encyclopaedic knowledge of the area.
+They will know the best locations, roads and even the best houses or buildings.
+They know which properties allow renting or pets, which have large works due or allow internal remodelling.
+An experienced buyers agent will also have contacts in the area and know whom to call.
+They will also have channels to source off-market property and even know potential vendors directly.

 Finally, they need to be discreet.
-Having a reputation for acting in the strictest confidence is essential.
-This will ensure other agents know they can be trusted will sensitive information regarding potential properties for sale.
-In addition, it will give their client confidence that they will not be part of the headlines or the negotiation.
+Having a reputation for acting in strict confidence is essential.
+This discretion will ensure other agents can trust them with sensitive information regarding potential properties for sale.
+It will also give their client confidence that their identity will not be part of the headlines or the negotiation.
 Several national and London newspapers have a page dedicated to high profile property buyers.
-A good buying agent will have the knowledge and legal team to structure a purchase for total discretion.
+Estate agents regularly promoted their recent sales in these papers.
+A reputable buying agent will have the knowledge and legal team to structure a purchase for total discretion.

 1) Ask friends or colleagues for references.
-60% of all our business is from referrals and repeat business.
+60% of all The Buying Agents business is from referrals and repeat business.

-2) Reputation is important but do not let it be the deciding factor.
-What is right for others may not be right for you.
+2) Reputation is essential but do not let it be the deciding factor.
+What is right for others may not be best for you.
 Play your own game and follow your instincts.
-If you cannot meet in person at least speak with them over the phone.
+If you cannot meet in person at least speak with them over the phone or Zoom.
 You need to know you will get on with them.

-3) Don’t choose a buying agent solely on their fee.
-If a buying agent has over 20 years’ experience then their service level and experience will all be similar.
-Once you get above a certain level the service does not improve the more you pay.
-Alternatively, do not be attracted by lower fees, this can be a sign of desperation.
+3) Do not choose a buying agent solely on their fee.
+If a buying agent has over 20 years’ property experience, their service levels will be similar.
+Once you get above a certain level, the service does not improve the more you pay.
+Alternatively, do not be attracted by lower fees; this can be a sign of desperation.
 Compare like for like and the resources of the company.

-5) Search for them online.
+5) Search for the buying agent online.
 Are they discreet?
 Do they post photos of their clients’ houses online?
 Do they attract unnecessary attention?
 Are they a security risk?

-6) Do they have a track record of buying what you are looking for?
-Do they have case studies or a reference you can speak to?
+6) Do they have experience of buying what you would like to purchase?
+Do they have case studies or a reference with whom you can speak?